kazhala/dotbare/README.md

 - Customizable
 - Easy migration
 - Flat learning curve
-- Manage dotfiles in any directory
+- Manage dotfiles anywhere in your system
 - Integration with symlink/GNU stow setup

 You could find out how git bare repository could be used for managing dotfiles [here](https://www.atlassian.com/git/tutorials/dotfiles).
 Or a [video](https://www.youtube.com/watch?v=tBoLDpTWVOM&t=288s) explanation that helped me to get started.
-If you currently is using symlink/GNU stow setup, checkout how to integrate dotbare with them [here](#migrating-from-a-generic-symlink-setup-or-gnu-stow).
+If you are currently using a symlink/GNU stow setup, checkout how to integrate dotbare with them [here](#migrating-from-a-generic-symlink-setup-or-gnu-stow).

 ![Demo](https://user-images.githubusercontent.com/43941510/82142379-4a1e7500-987f-11ea-8d35-8588a413efd3.png)

 ## Why

-It has always been a struggle for me to get started with managing dotfiles using version control, as some other tools like "GNU stow" really scares me off with all the symlinks, until I found out about using git bare repository for managing dotfiles, zero symlinks, minimal setup required and you keep your dotfiles at the location they should be.
+It has always been a struggle for me to get started with managing dotfiles using version control, as some tools like "GNU stow" really scares me off with all the symlinks, until I found out about using git bare repository for managing dotfiles, zero symlinks, minimal setup required and you keep your dotfiles at the location they should be.